Return to Full Time RV Living – Not For Everyone

 How much weight do you plan on carrying, will you be dry camping a fair bit, and what will be your transportation other than the RV?

 When looking at RV’s you will want to be aware of what the manufacturers call the cargo carrying capacity of the RV.
-In RV’s after the year 2008, they have a yellow label posted inside the RV that shows how much weight you can put in it.
+In RVs after the year 2008, they have a yellow label posted inside the RV that shows how much weight you can put in it.

 Our current RV home lists that we can carry 2,800 pounds of stuff.
 That includes people, a full tank of water, and our personal belongings.
-We also pull a trailer, so we need to add the 475 pounds of the trailers tongue weight on the rear hitch.
+We also pull a trailer, so we need to add the 475 pounds of the trailer’s tongue weight on the rear hitch.

 We discovered we were okay on the front axle with a thousand pounds clear of the maximum axle load rating.
 However, in the rear axle, we were pretty near maximum on the curbside and a little over on the streetside of the RV.

-Now that we have a motorized RV and no car, people ask us how do we get around?
-They don’t realize the Honda is in the trailer, but we tell them, we have legs to walk, we each have a bicycle, and we have the Honda.
-Sometimes we take the RV out for those big shopping trips, or we shop before we reach our destination.
+Now that we have a motorized RV and no car, people ask us how do we get around.
+They don’t realize the Honda is in the trailer, but we tell them we have legs to walk, we each have a bicycle, and we have the Honda.
+Sometimes, we take the RV out for those big shopping trips, or we shop before we reach our destination.

-If you choose a towable RV, please be sure to buy more tow vehicle than you need!
+If you choose a towable RV, please buy more tow vehicles than you need!
 Don’t trust the dealer on this.
 Do your research and be sure you know what the vehicle can tow and how much load the vehicle can carry.
 For most people, the tow vehicle will be a truck.
 Think about the value of a long bed over a short box truck and having four doors instead of an extended cab.
 Reflect on how you are going to use that vehicle!

 RV Maintenance!

 If you own an RV for any length of time and put a lot of miles on it, you will discover things will break or require maintenance.
-When driving an RV down the road, to some of the interior components it appears to be like an earthquake!
-The bumps, ruts, potholes and washboard roads send vibrations throughout the RV.
+When driving an RV down the road, to some of the interior components, it appears to be like an earthquake!
+The bumps, ruts, potholes, and washboard roads send vibrations throughout the RV.

 We talked about this maintenance aspect when a full time RV living budget was discussed in the last article.
 Be prepared for unexpected costs that may show up during travel.
 Tires blow, road alligators (truck tire shreds) can damage your RV, AC units fail, etc. You will have less of this with a newer unit, but if you buy used, be sure you cover the bases!